Actually, I can't take full credit for this recipe; it's mostly my husband's

 Instructions

-1. Cook bacon on low-medium heat until golden brown; drain
+1. Cook bacon on low-medium heat until golden brown; drain but leave two

 2. Sauté the onions on low-medium heat until almost tender.
+Add the bacon

-Add the bacon and the rest of the ingredients to the pan**,
+and the rest of the ingredients to the pan**, stir gently and pour into the

-stir gently and pour into the prepared 8-x-8 baking dish.
+prepared 8-x-8 baking dish.

-3. Bake at 350°F for up to 30 minutes until bubbly and brown
+3. Bake at 350°F for up to 30 minutes until bubbly and brown around the

-beans; we just let the mixture cook on low heat in a skillet
+just let the mixture cook on low heat in a skillet until it was the consistency

-a little too soft (mushy).
-This recipe worked much better.
-We
+that we liked, but the beans were a little too soft (mushy).
+This recipe

-also like the "crust" (caramelized sugar) that forms along
+worked much better.
+We also like the "crust" (caramelized sugar) that

-the edges.
+forms along the edges.

-slowly, gently stirring, until thickened to your taste.
+gently stirring until thickened to your taste.

 Options